nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## 1. Quick Start
-1. Ensure you have Java 11 installed in your Computer.
+1. Ensure you have Java 11 installed on your computer.
 2. Download the jar file from [here](https://github.com/AY2021S1-CS2113T-F11-2/tp/releases/tag/v2.1).
 3. Copy the file to the folder you want to use as the home folder for your CEGmods
 4. Ensure you have internet connection.
 5. Open a command window.
 Run the java -version command to ensure you are using Java 11.
 6. Launch the jar file using the java -jar command (do not use double-clicking).
-On successful launch, you will be greeted with a welcome screen as seen below:
+On a successful launch, you will be greeted with a welcome screen as seen below:

 ```
 _______________________________________________________